Jricklefs/Employee-Directory/README.md

 # Employee-Directory

+Description: General Employee Directory with phone lists and Company links, depts, and numbers.

 This project was build using the Bootstrap MVC project Template.
 Some of the features and functionality were  left in the project for future use.

 General MVC, C#, EF 6, SQL  company Directory, for use on Teaching MVC, EF, or C#  to new comers.
 Works out of the box as is but could be easily Enhanced to accommodate any number of changes